 ||$95 (waived first year)||Earn a $150 statement credit after you spend $3,000 in purchases on your new Card within the first 6 months; Also earn 20% back on Amazon.com purchases within the first 6 months, up to $200 back|

 |Capital One Venture Rewards Credit Card||

 ||$95||60,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $600 in travel|

 Best cards to pair with the Citi Premier card

-The Citi Premier card has stripped back many of its previous benefits and reward-earning opportunities geared toward travel than some competing cards at the moment, but the supermarket and gas station rewards should be much more appealing if you’re looking to reap travel rewards from day-to-day spending.
+The Citi Premier card may have fewer benefits and reward-earning opportunities geared toward travel than some competing cards at the moment, but the supermarket and gas station rewards should be much more appealing if you’re looking to reap travel rewards from day-to-day spending.
 Combined with the Citi Premier’s World Elite Mastercard benefits, Citi’s quality roster of supporting rewards cards can also work to fill in a few of these travel-centric gaps.

-All of these factors add up to make the Citi Premier a great choice for travel reward collecting, but you’ll have to put in a little more elbow grease to capture your points’ maximum value when it comes time to book a flight.
+All of these factors add up to make the Citi Premier a great choice for collecting travel rewards, but you’ll have to put in a little more elbow grease to capture your points’ maximum value through transfer partners when it comes time to book a flight.